Description of the procedure

-- modified radical mastectomy: Breast tissue, nipple, areola, and some of the lymph nodes under the arm are removed, and sometimes part of the underlying chest muscle.
+- modified radical mastectomy: Breast tissue, nipple, areola, and most or all of the lymph nodes under the arm are removed, and sometimes part of the underlying chest muscle.

-- radical mastectomy: Breast tissue, nipple, areola, lymph nodes under the arm, some nerves, and underlying chest muscle are removed.
+- radical mastectomy: Breast tissue, nipple, areola, lymph nodes under the arm, and underlying chest muscle are removed.
 This procedure is almost never performed in modern surgical practice.

 - skin-sparing mastectomy: Breast tissue, nipple, areola are removed but not the breast skin.
 Mastectomy is immediately followed by breast reconstruction surgery.